michaeljoseph/a-brief-history-of-the-word/talk/presentation.md

 ---
 title: ug-lee
 ???
-#13 ug lee and the history of vocalisation
+#13 Ug Lee and the history of vocalisation
 Or rather, with Ug Lee.
 She's developed this strange habit of grunting every morning in a certain way at the uni-browed model of neanderthal masculinity currently sharing her animal skins.
 He's not the brightest, but he starts to